murkl/arch-os/modules/imager/README.md

 **Download folder**, suggested as `XDG_DOWNLOAD_DIR` or `~/Downloads`.
 The image is kept, so a second run costs no bandwidth.

 An `arch-os-<version>-x86_64.iso` already in that folder is not downloaded again.
 The number it is then held to is the checksum GitHub publishes for that release, so this module and the release page check the same one - and the release carries no checksum file of its own.
+It is read once per run and written beside the image as `arch-os-<version>-x86_64.iso.sha256`, which `sha256sum -c` reads as well.

 - A checksum mismatch discards the image rather than keeping a broken one
 - Where no checksum can be fetched - the release is not out yet, or it cannot be reached - the run stops and asks, and only a yes writes the image.
 That is how an image built here rather than downloaded reaches a device